 Meds for Pain

 Pain management is a big part of keeping your older buddy active.
 Vets often prescribe canine nonsteroidal anti-inflammatory drugs (NSAIDs) for joint pain.
 For some dogs, these meds can cause stomach, kidney, and liver problems, so the doc will want to watch your pal closely.
 Never give your dog ibuprofen or acetaminophen.
-Both can be toxic to him.
+Both can be toxic to them.

 Some vets say acupuncture, cold laser therapy, chiropractic, or stem cell therapy can also help against arthritis pain in older canines.